Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective

-\begin{pf} That the Projection-Based GEM algorithm presented in Algorithm~\ref{alg:GEM} indeed constitutes a generalized EM can be shown using an argument similar to one presented in~\cite{SalakhutdinovICML2003}.
-In particular, if Assumption~\ref{assum:Q} is satisfied for models of the exponential family (a special case being the GMMs considered in this paper), the PB-GEM algorithm evolves in a way such that we have $\mathcal{L}(\theta^{(k+1})) > \mathcal{L} (\theta^{(k)})$ for all $k \in \mathbb{Z}_+$, provided $\nabla \mathcal{L} (\theta^{(0)}) \neq 0$.
-Secondly, we notice that the iterative scheme can be represented as the LTI system with a feedback nonlinearity given by \mbox{$\phi(\cdot) = \nabla f(\cdot)$}.
+\begin{proof} That the Projection-Based GEM algorithm presented in Algorithm~\ref{alg:GEM} indeed constitutes a generalized EM can be shown using an argument similar to one presented in~\cite{SalakhutdinovICML2003}.
+In particular, if Assumption~\ref{assum:Q} is satisfied for models of the exponential family (a special case being the GMMs considered in this paper), the PB-GEM algorithm evolves in a way such that we have $\mathcal{L}(\theta^{(k+1)}) > \mathcal{L} (\theta^{(k)})$ for all $k \in \mathbb{Z}_+$, provided $\nabla \mathcal{L} (\theta^{(0)}) \neq 0$.
+Secondly, we notice that the iterative scheme can be represented as the LTI system in~\eqref{eq:dynamic_feedback} with a feedback nonlinearity given by \mbox{$\phi(\cdot) = \nabla f(\cdot)$}.

-Due to the regularity of $f$, we can invoke a modified version of Theorem 4 in~\cite{lessard2016} for (feedback) gradient maps to recover bounds on the convergence rate of the PB-GEM algorithm using a linear matrix inequality~(LMI).
-Remarkably, due to the general \mbox{block-diagonal} structure of optimization algorithms like gradient ascent, we can use a `lossless dimensionality reduction argument' and reduce the case of feasibility of the above LMI to analyze the corresponding semidefinite program for the single-dimensional case without loss of generality~\citep{lessard2016}.
+Due to the regularity of $f$, and the fact that the PB-GEM algorithm can be represented as the dynamical system~\eqref{eq:dynamic_feedback}, with $A = B = C = I$ and $D = 0$, we can invoke the results of Definition~\ref{def:sectorIQC} and Lemma~\ref{lemma:main_lemma} to recover bounds on the convergence rate of the PB-GEM algorithm using the LMI in~\eqref{eq:main_LMI}.
+Remarkably, due to the general \mbox{block-diagonal} structure of optimization algorithms like gradient ascent, we can then use a `lossless dimensionality reduction argument' and reduce the case of the feasibility of the above LMI to analyze the corresponding semidefinite program for the single-dimensional case without loss of generality~\citep{lessard2016}.

 This ascertains the local convergence for the maximum of the function $f$ as long as the following LMI holds